-Why do I think this will or will not work?
+Why do I think something will or will not work?

 And then keep asking “why” until you have the real answer.

-With every answer to give yourself, ask why again until you get to the root.
+With every answer you give yourself, ask why again until you get to the root.

 When you ask yourself this question, it does wonders for challenging your assumptions.